 Osteoporosis is a disease characterized by low bone density and a gradual change in the overall bone structure caused by a deficiency in calcium, vitamin D, magnesium and other vitamins and minerals.
 Ten million Americans over age 50 have osteoporosis, which leads to a weakening of the skeleton causing fragile, brittle bones.
 The majority of your body’s peak bone mass is built when you’re a teenager.

 Osteopenia is the thinning of bone mass (decreased bone density) and a risk factor for osteoporosis.
 Thirty-four million Americans have osteopenia.

-Bone mineral density testing is done to measure your bone health, diagnose osteoporosis, and help assess the risk of fractures.
+Bone mineral density testing is performed to measure your bone health, diagnose osteoporosis, and help assess the risk of fractures.
 Low bone mineral density is linked to higher risk of fractures, while normal density is linked to lower risk of fractures.
-Over a woman’s lifetime, hormonal imbalances, nutrient deficiencies, and other factors can lead to higher bone mineral density, which is also problematic causing an increased risk of breast cancer.
+Over a woman’s lifetime, hormonal imbalances, nutrient deficiencies, environmental exposures and other factors can lead to higher bone mineral density, which is also problematic causing an increased risk of breast cancer.

-• Extremely low calorie diets, anorexic behaviors
+• Extremely low calorie diets, anorexia, bulimia, eating disorders

 • Heavy alcohol consumption

 • Excessive caffeine intake, which leaches vital minerals from your bones